How to create an innovation culture

 Within an innovative culture, it’s a given that every employee has the potential for creativity, and that potential can be developed over time with the right amount of encouragement.

-The ability for team members to voice their ideas is something valued in a culture of innovation, because an innovative organization understands the reciprocal nature of the work relationship.
+The ability of team members to voice their ideas is something valued in a culture of innovation because an innovative organization understands the reciprocal nature of the work relationship.
 It’s more than employees putting in their time or companies only offering pay for hours worked.
-People want to feel valued and supported by their employers, free to express opinions or ideas.
+People want to feel valued and supported by their employers and free to express opinions or ideas.

 Who better to identify outdated processes or areas needing improvement than the employees on the frontlines?
 People in an innovative organization feel empowered to voice their ideas and make basic changes to help improve quality, productivity, or perhaps their own job satisfaction.